Trainwreckadventures/Dynamic_CV/dynamic_cv_app/README.md

 ## Reflection Notes

 At first I didn't want to put comments in my code, I wanted to keep it as clean as possible.
-After thinking about it I came to the conclution that it can't hurt to add some commentary.
+After thinking about it I came to the conclution that it can't hurt to add it.

 I think I still have a long way to go before I can create good modular code, I often prefer to separate logic a little, but not to much.
 With the edit logic it seemed like the best idea to keep it separate from the CV list because it was a lot of text.
 But I often prefer to keep a lot of code in the same place without refracturing to much.
 I think I do this because I am a newbie, so I get very attatched to code that works.
 I have a hard time starting over or "killing my darlings" even if it would make the overall quality of the project better.
 Sometimes I'll ask chat gpt if I am following "best practice" just for me to get upset and blatantly ignore the advice if the suggestion is to split up code to make it more buildable.
 I think with more knowledge, practice and confidence that this will evolve in a positive trajectory in the future (I also think seeing more real life examples from real life people could help).
 But for now I prefer the way I code because it feels confortable, I am however willing to grow and learn.